dariooddenino/hooray/README.md

 ## TODO
+It seems that the linear tree is sent correctly up to the point where it's loaded in the buffer.
+I've tested the length on the gpu side, and it should be correct.
+But I have to investigate more.
+If all this is correct, then the problem could be in the tree generation or traversal.
+The tree generation, in particualr, has a lot of parts that I'm not sure of.

 splitMiddle partition I could avoid sorting? nthElement?
 But for now it doesn't even get called
 SAH partition?
 I'm not sure of whats' going on in the book code.
 Looking at